bipro-b/project-eight-B-tech/README.md

 ### Git push ,Deploying with build
 I have to push in git step by step after completing every little steps.
-After completing full project then  using comand 'npm run buil' make a build folder and drag in netlify .According necessery I have deplyed with build .
+After completing full project then  using comand 'npm run build' make a build folder and drug in netlify .According to necessery I have deplyed with build .